nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 ### 5.3 Security Server TLS configuration

-The TLS certificate used by the source must be signed by a trusted CA (one trusted by the JAVA installation).
+The TLS certificate used by the global configuration endpoint must be signed by a trusted CA (one trusted by the JAVA installation).

-For example, it can be done by the following command on Ubuntu:

-    keytool -import -alias global-conf-cert \
-    -file global-conf-cert.pem \
-    -keystore /etc/ssl/certs/java/cacerts
+If the certificate isn't trusted by the Security Server's JAVA installation by default, it can be manually added to the system truststore by following the steps below:

+**Example on Ubuntu 18.04 / 20.04**

+Copy the `.crt` file (PEM) into the `/usr/local/share/ca-certificates` folder.

+Run `sudo update-ca-certificates`.

+**Example on RHEL 7 / 8**

+Copy the `.crt` file (PEM or DER) into the `/etc/pki/ca-trust/source/anchors` folder.

+Run `sudo update-ca-trust extract`.

 It is possible to disable the verification of the global configuration endpoint’s TLS certificate via system properties.
-They should be disabled in test and dev environments only.
+The verification may be disabled in test and development environments.
+Instead, the verification must always be enabled in production environments.
 System parameters are specified in the [UG-SYSPAR](#Ref_UG-SYSPAR) section "Configuration Client parameters: [configuration-client]".